 Kuta is the place to stay if you want to party.
 Legian is quieter than Kuta but there is still lots of action!
 Seminyak is a bit more upmarket with nice restaurants and boutique shops and the beach is much quieter.
 Ubud is a small town in the highlands with lots of culture.
 Nusa Dua, Sanur and Jimbaran Bay have beachfront resorts and it is much quieter.

-The options are endless and you can find a property here at Hotels Combined to suit your needs.
+The options are endless and you can find a property at Booking.com to suit your needs.

 Further reading: The Crazy Tourist’s 55 Best Things to Do in Bali!